samsung-test/samsung-test.github.io/tizenstudio/setup/install-sdk.md

 <section id ="main">

-This section explains about options available to install Tizen Studio on your development hardware.
-Tizen Studio runs on all major operating systems like Windows, macOS, Ubuntu.
-You can install any release of the Tizen Studio.
-However, it is recommended that you install the most recent release.
+This page explains about options available to install Tizen Studio on your development hardware.
+Tizen Studio runs on all major operating systems like Windows, macOS, Ubuntu.You can install any release of the Tizen Studio.
+However, it is recommended that you install the most recent release and ensure the following:

  - Plan your installation: check for the necessary hardware and software requirements.
  - Install Tizen Studio:  follow the installation guides for each operating system.
  - Configure: After installation, to have optimal development experience, configure various Tizen Studio components.

-Tizen Studio runs on Windows, Ubuntu, as well as macOS and for installation guide, click the following as per target operating system:
+Select the following as per target operating system and follow the installation instructions:

 <br>
 <br>
 <br>